FEMA Funds To Fix Fernandina City Marina

 Fernandina Harbor Marina

 It took FEMA a year, but the city government of Fernandina Beach has finally been notified in writing.
 FEMA will cover 75% of costs to fix the downtown city marina.
 Damaged in October 2016 by Hurricane Matthew, some marina docks were repaired this past year.
 However, the most costly repairs have been on hold.

 Boating traffic has not been able to fill up tanks at the Fernandina Harbor since Matthew.
-Hopes are that fuel will be flowing again at this downtown marina by early 2018 (thanks to separate grant, non-FEMA).
+Hopes are that fuel will be flowing again at this downtown marina sometime in 2018 (thanks also to separate grant, non-FEMA).
 The more near-term repairs will be on the north side of marina area (fuel area, northern 300 feet of dock, and wood boardwalk adjacent to Brett’s Waterway Café at this spot).

-As of early autumn 2017, the city marina offered “12 mooring balls, 5 transient slips, dinghy dock, short term dock, boat ramp and showers”, according to marina management (see marina news postings here).
-Mariners can also call (904) 310-3300 for further information as time goes by for updates.
+As of this writing, the city marina offered “12 mooring balls, 5 transient slips, dinghy dock, short term dock, boat ramp and showers”, according to marina management.
 The marina is located on the Intracoastal Waterway at mile 716 (coordinates LAT: 30.671284 LONG: -81.465513).